 Takeaway: Show the work, not the credentials.
 A portfolio of solved problems is more convincing than a list of capabilities.

-9. Stripe: The Gold Standard for B2B Product Design
+9. Stripe: A Reference Implementation for B2B Product Design

 We keep coming back to Stripe's site because it handles extraordinary complexity (dozens of products, multiple user types, global compliance) while remaining navigable.
 It's not a consulting firm, but it belongs on this list.
 Documentation, marketing, and product pages share a coherent design system that never feels disjointed.